Purple reign forever

 I remember when and where I first came in contact with Prince.

-Very shortly after spotting his name on a random schoolgirl’s folder I came across the man himself on MTV.
-It was the video for the title track off his album “1999” and he was jumping and spinning and wiggling all over the stage with a furious energy.
+Very shortly after spotting his name on a random schoolgirl’s folder, I came across the man himself on MTV.
+It was the video for the title track off his album “1999,” and he was jumping, spinning, and wiggling all over the stage with furious energy.
 I found it almost impossible to sit totally still while watching him perform one of the catchiest tunes I’d heard in my relatively short existence.
 I was hooked.

 Much of that was due to his undiluted sexuality.
 Every movement this dude made onstage was underscored by sexuality, bold and unabashed.
 A cock of the head, a flick of the lashes, a swivel, a shake.
 Caressing his guitar’s fret board or stroking his piano’s keys.
 This is where he had it all over the other African-American artist whose career had recently rocketed into superstardom: Michael Jackson.